EldritchElli/SDW/Core.md

-Damage is a number that represents how much harm something can inflict; Damage can be variable by using dice and other mechanics to dictate the exact amount of harm dealt to a creature or object. if you damage multiple targets, roll the damage once only, each target takes the specified amount of damage.
+Damage is a number that represents how much harm something can inflict; Damage can be variable by using dice and other mechanics to dictate the exact amount of harm dealt to a creature or object.
+If you damage multiple targets, roll the damage once only, each target takes the specified amount of damage.

 ## Inventory